hapax/hapax.github.io/_posts/2021-02-05-unitary-orbits.md

 it does provide a simple way to organise and read off some of their basic properties, and generalises in a beautiful way the concentric spheres of the Bloch ball.

+*Edit*: It seems I've rediscovered some basic facts about representation theory!
+I'll add an appendix as I learn more.

 <!-- https://en.wikipedia.org/wiki/Bloch_sphere -->